Wufanghsien/Training-Data-Generator-for-Transition-Based-Dependency-Parser/README.md

 - **POS tag of β0** — the next token in the buffer

 **Example output:**

+Given the sentence *"She saw him"*, the oracle might produce:
 ```
 Features:               Target class
 [['ROOT', 'PRON'],      ['shift',